 Fall Lawn Care

-By tending to your lawn in the fall, you’ll have a greener, healthier lawn in the spring.
+You’ll have a greener, healthier lawn in the spring.

 Thatch is made up of natural materials that collect in your lawn and creates a dense mat.
 If there’s more than one inch of thatch, it can be a barrier to water, nutrients and air from reaching the roots of grass, which are necessary for a health lawn.
 In the north, it’s best to dethach in late summer or early fall.
 In the south, dethatch in late spring while temperatures are still cooler and grass is actively growing.
 Use a hand or power dethatcher depending on the area of your lawn.